sunbro1337/casesync/README.md

 ### In progress

 - manipulations with cases
-- refactor create local case base
+- create dir for empty sections/suites

 ## Done: